malajvan/LBT_Review/README.md

 As La Belle Tonki gain more popularity, maintaining a good reputation and managing the consistent quality of operation is crucial longevity and further development.
 Having insights into their own (or other's) Google reviews can be a very benefitial tool.

 ## Data
+The data was gathered using Selenium and beautifulsoup from Google Maps.
+Close to 1000 English text reviews were extracted and preprocessed using NLP techniques (removing stop words and punctuations, Lemmatization) along with star ratings and datetime information.
+Due to the way Google shows datetime information, more unspecified time was round off to the nearest common time unit (year, month, hour, minute)

 ## Methods
+Used tf-idf to extract important keywords and developing main themes:
+1. Food
+2. Service
+3. Vibe
+Using Random Forest model for sentiment analysis.
+Analyses trend and visualized with graphs

 ## Discussions
+All findings were presented to the restaurant's owners.
+Details in the Report coming soon.

 ## Authors